Tibial Plateau Fracture Surgery

-A tibial plateau fracture is a fracture involving the proximal (upper) portion of the tibia which extends through the articular surface (into the knee joint).
+Tibial Plateau Fracture Surgery is required when the bone breaks into two or more fragments and surgery is normally needed.
+This fracture involves the proximal (upper) portion of the tibia which extends through the articular surface (into the knee joint).
 It is a serious type of knee injury that can affect all types of men and women athletes.

 Tibial plateau fractures occur by three main mechanisms.
 The first is by a medial or lateral based force (such as the so called “bumper fracture” when a car’s bumper strikes the outside of a person’s leg creating a valgus, or inward, force across the knee).
 The second mechanism is by a pure axial, or compressive force (such as a fall from height).
 The third mechanism is by a combination of both axial and medial or lateral directed force.